Iskriyana/dsr-teaching-setup/README.md

 Still in your terminal and in the root folder of your repository execute
 * `pip install -r requirements.txt`

+### 6. Start Jupyter Lab / Jupyter Notebook
+* Make sure the environment is activated
+* Just type `jupyter lab` or `jupyter notebook`
+* **NOTE**: the folder, from which you started jupyter, will be your root folder.
+* **NOTE**: if your tool of choice does not start, try first installing it by running `conda install jupyter`or `conda install jupyterlab`

-### 6. Make The Environment Visible in Jupyter Lab / Jupyter Notebook
+### Bonus: Make The Environment Visible in Jupyter Lab / Jupyter Notebook
 In your terminal make sure the environment is activated and execute:
 * `pip install ipykernel`
 * `python -m ipykernel install --user --name dsr-setup --display-name "dsr-setup"`
     * in general `python -m ipykernel install --user --name <YOUR ENVIRONMENT> --display-name "<YOUR ENVIRONMENT DISPLAY NAME>"`

-### 7. Start Jupyter Lab / Jupyter Notebook
-* Make sure the environment is activated
-* Just type `jupyter lab` or `jupyter notebook`
-* **NOTE**: the folder, from which you started jupyter, will be your root folder.
-* **NOTE**: if your tool of choice does not start, try first installing it by running `conda install jupyter`or `conda install jupyterlab`

 ### Bonus: Install a Code Formatter
 * It is best practice to format your Python code according to [PEP 8](https://www.python.org/dev/peps/pep-0008/)